How Many Qubits Can Be Teleported? Scalability of Fidelity-Constrained Quantum Applications: System Model

 \section{System Model}

-We consider the \gls{QN} illustrated in Fig.~\ref{fig:system-model}, which consists of two remote nodes, i.e., Alice and Bob, interconnected through a \gls{QR}.
+We consider the \gls{QN} in Fig.~\ref{fig:system-model}, which consists of two remote nodes, Alice and Bob, connected through a single intermediate \gls{QR}.
 Alice and Bob host a distributed \gls{QApp} that requires the teleportation of $N_{\text{qubit}}>1$ independent qubits from Alice to Bob.
-Each qubit $n \in \{1,\ldots,N_{\text{qubit}}\}$ is teleported using a distinct Bell pair.
-Successful execution of the teleportation phase of the \gls{QApp} requires that the fidelity of every teleported qubit satisfies $F(\rho^{(n)},\psi^{(n)}) \geq F_{\mathrm{th}}$.
+Each qubit $n \in \{1,\ldots,N_{\text{qubit}}\}$ is teleported using a distinct end-to-end Bell pair obtained by generating one elementary Bell pair on the \gls{QR}--Alice link and one on the \gls{QR}--Bob link, followed by entanglement swapping at the \gls{QR}.
+The teleportation phase is successful only if every teleported qubit satisfies $F(\rho^{(n)},\psi^{(n)}) \geq F_{\mathrm{th}}$.

-The \gls{QR} manages parallel entanglement-generation attempts with Alice and Bob.
-Specifically, the \gls{QR} is equipped with matter-based quantum memory of capacity $2N_{\text{par}}$ and coherence time $\tau_{\mathrm{QR}}$, where $N_{\text{par}}$ denotes the maximum number of supported parallel entanglement-generation attempts.
-Successfully generated qubits are buffered in the quantum memory of the \gls{QR} until the corresponding qubits on both links are available for entanglement swapping.
-Entanglement generation is probabilistic and proceeds in discrete time slots of duration $T_{\text{slot}} = T_{\text{comm}} + T_{\text{att}} + T_{\text{BSM}} + T_{\text{PC}}$.
-The term $T_{\text{comm}} = 2d'/c$ accounts for round-trip classical signaling latency between the \gls{QR} and a remote node, where $d'$ denotes the \gls{QR}--remote-node distance (with $d' = d/2$ assuming symmetric placement of the \gls{QR}, and $d$ the Alice--Bob separation), and $c$ represents the propagation speed in the underlying transmission medium.
-The term $T_{\text{att}}$ corresponds to the duration of an entanglement-generation attempt.
-The term $T_{\text{BSM}}$ captures the time required to perform Bell-state measurements at the \gls{QR} and at Alice.
-Finally, $T_{\text{PC}}$ accounts for the conditional Pauli corrections applied after classical information exchange.
+The \gls{QR} supports parallel entanglement-generation attempts with Alice and Bob.
+It is equipped with matter-based quantum memory of capacity $2N_{\text{par}}$ and coherence time $\tau_{\mathrm{QR}}$, where $N_{\text{par}}$ is the maximum number of parallel attempts.
+Successfully generated qubits are buffered at the \gls{QR} until both elementary links are available for entanglement swapping.
+Entanglement generation is probabilistic and proceeds in discrete time slots of duration

+Here, $T_{\text{comm}} = 2d'/c$ is the round-trip classical signaling delay between the \gls{QR} and a remote node, where $d'$ is the \gls{QR}--remote-node distance.
+In the considered symmetric topology, the \gls{QR} is placed midway between Alice and Bob, so that $d'=d/2$, where $d$ is the Alice--Bob distance.
+The remaining terms denote the duration of an entanglement-generation attempt ($T_{\text{att}}$), the \gls{BSM} at the \gls{QR} and Alice ($T_{\text{BSM}}$), and the conditional Pauli corrections after classical signaling ($T_{\text{PC}}$).
 Entanglement generation and swapping follow a standard heralded protocol.